 Foreign exchange gains and losses arise from transactions incurred in currencies other than the functional currency of the Company and its subsidiaries.
-We realized a foreign exchange loss of \$158,726 this quarter as compared to a loss of \$7,310 during the same quarter last year.
-Foreign exchange rates experienced large fluctuations in March 2020 as part of the market turmoil caused by the global coronavirus pandemic, particularly the Canadian dollar and the Mexican peso versus the US dollar.
-Our bank loan and certain of our short-term loans are denominated in US dollars which exposes us to this kind of risk.
-Both the Canadian dollar and Mexican peso have recovered slightly, though are still well off their December 2019 levels.
+We realized a foreign exchange gain of \$156,853 this quarter as compared to a gain of \$17,172 during the same quarter last year.
+Foreign exchange rates have experienced large fluctuations since March 2020 as part of the market turmoil caused by the global coronavirus pandemic, particularly the Canadian dollar and the Mexican peso versus the US dollar.
+Our bank loan was and certain of our short-term loans are denominated in US dollars which exposes us to currency fluctuations.
+We recognized a foreign exchange loss of 158,726 in the first quarter of 2020 and both the Canadian dollar and Mexican peso have since recovered resulting in a gain in the second quarter.